nitikshamodi/Image-Restoration/README.md

 Where * denotes convolution.
 The process of applying the blur function is convolution, i.e., some path of the image convoles into a pixel of the blurred image.
 If no noise is added to the system then we can restore the image by simply reversing the convolution process i.e. by using deconvolution.
+In this project we use the gaussian blur function.

+## The Noise process
+There can be many reasons for noise in a model such as thermal vibration, magnetic influence, temperature, etc.  Noise can be considered as a random process which is usually modelled using Gaussian additive noise.
+The noise is additive because it is added to noise that might be intrinsic in the system.
+It is defined by two parameters: mean and variance.

+## Filters used for deblurring
+In this project we have used only grayscale images.
+The process for colored images is the same.
+Each step has to be applied to the R, B and G channels separately.

+### Inverse Filter
+We know that

+$ g(x,y) = f(x,y)*h(x,y) + n(x,y) $